High quality mahogany stool with excellent gray/silver covering - antique

 Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture, associated with Louis XVI style, also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese 'barocco' — meaning an irregularly developed pearl.
-These were highly representative pieces designed to shine with splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Next is Baroque, a term derived from the Portuguese 'barocco' – meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products, but they also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and solid.
+Brown stains, cornices, sturdy bases, and reliefs were commonly used.
+These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads — these are common features in Renaissance style.
-Currently, many global brands recreate furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+Lion’s paws, eagle heads – these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, taking inspiration from Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details